jphelps413/eloquent-javascript/README.md

 instructions will probably use *--save-dev* switch to install the rules locally, which is fine, but I install them globally via *-g* since the plan is to use the guide everywhere I write Javascript.

-### How about running with a browser?

-This worked before:
-npm install browser-sync
-browser-sync --directory-server --files *.js *.html *.css